Scottish-Tech-Army/soundscape-backend/README.md

     - [ingest_diffs](src/ingest_diffs) contains an ingestion diffs container.
 This is no longer used (as it is simpler and cheaper to perform full ingestions every week than to run it continuously), but in principle it may be reinstated in future.

+## Third party software

+This code contains third party software from the [protomaps PMTiles repository](https://github.com/protomaps/PMTiles), which is licensed according to [its own license](thirdparty/pmtiles/LICENSE) - see [the README](https://github.com/protomaps/README.md) for further information.